 Here is the map of Kemer;

 Kaş is a seaside town on the Mediterranean coast in southwestern Turkey.
-The town center has whitewashed houses and buildings covered in bougainvillea.
-It is a small tiny mediterrenean town with small boutique hotels, restaurants, gift shops and pubs.
+And the town center has whitewashed houses and buildings covered in bougainvillea.
+So, It is a small tiny mediterrenean town with small boutique hotels, restaurants, gift shops and pubs.
 Definetly it is a slow and quite town

 Dalaman Airport is about 1,5 hour away from Kaş and Antalya Airport is about 3 hours away.

-The modern town occupies the site of ancient Antiphellos.
-You can visit the ruins of theatre and the 4th-century-B.C.
+In terms of history, The modern town occupies the site of ancient Antiphellos.
+Therefore, You can visit the ruins of theatre and the 4th-century-B.C.
 Lion Tomb, with 2 carved lion heads.
-The Lycian Way, a marked trail, passes by the town.
+Also, The Lycian Way, a marked trail, passes by the town.

 Must do activities in Kaş